gitsforvikki/task-manag-final/README.md

   ### Test Case: Creating a New Task

-**Objective:** To verify that users can successfully create a new task in the React and Node.js task management app.
+**Objective:** To verify that users can successfully create a new task in the Task management app.

 **Preconditions:**
 - The task management app is installed and running on a local or test server.